Healthy Homemade Marshmallows with Honey

 Prep Your Pan First: The mixture sets quickly, so have everything ready.

-Watch the Boil: In my experience, the honey reaches temp in about 10 minutes, don’t walk away!
+Watch the Boil: In my experience, the honey reaches temp in about 10 minutes.
+Just like when I make my honey simple syrup, you can’t walk away or it will boil over.

 Don’t Skip the Whip: Whipping for the full 8 minutes gives you that fluffy, dreamy texture.